 - Complementary and alternative medicine (CAM), such as supplements and changes in diet

-A child with autism may have additional disorders.
+A child with autism may have co-morbid disorders.
 Some of those disorders are:

 - Seizures.
 1 in 4 children with autism has seizures, often starting either in early childhood or during the teen years.
 Seizures, caused by electrical activity in the brain, can result in a short-term loss of consciousness, convulsions and staring spells.
 An electroencephalogram (EEG), a nonsurgical test that records electrical activity in the brain, can help confirm whether a child is having seizures.

 - Fragile X syndrome.
-Fragile X syndrome is a genetic disorder and is the most common form of inherited intellectual disability, causing symptoms similar to ASD.
-Around 1 in 3 children who have Fragile X syndrome also meet the diagnostic criteria for autism, and about 1 in 25 children diagnosed with ASD have the mutation that causes Fragile X syndrome.
+Fragile X syndrome is a genetic disorder.
+It is the most common form of inherited intellectual impairment, and often results in ASD-like symptoms.
+Around 1 in 3 children who have Fragile X syndrome also meet the diagnostic criteria for ASD.
+About 1 in 25 children diagnosed with ASD have the gene mutation that causes Fragile X syndrome.
 Because this disorder is inherited, children with autism should be checked for Fragile X, especially if the parents want to have more children.
 For more information on Fragile X, see the Eunice Kennedy Shriver National Institute of Child Health and Human Development website.

-- Co-occurring mental illnesses.
-Children with autism can also develop mental disorders such as anxiety disorders, attention deficit hyperactivity disorder (ADHD) or depression.
-Research shows that children with ASD are at higher risk for some mental disorders than children without autism.
-Managing these co-occurring conditions with medications or behavioral therapy, which teaches children how to control their behavior, can reduce symptoms that appear to worsen a child's symptoms.
+- Mental health conditions.
+Children with autism can also develop mental health conditions such as Anxiety Disorders, Attention Deficit Hyperactivity Disorder (ADHD) or Depression.
+Research shows that children with ASC are at higher risk for some mental health conditions than children without autism.
+Managing these co-morbid conditions with medications or behavioral therapy, which teaches children how to control their behavior, can reduce symptoms that appear to worsen a child's symptoms.